preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **Link URL**: Add the URL to open when a user clicks the link.
 Available only if "Show link" is selected.
 + **Max display limit**: Available only for scope Navigation path, for all views.
 Set the number of pages that should be displayed.
 + **No result text**: Enter the text that will be shown if no page can be displayed.
-+ **Open in editor**: Available for all views except Calendar.
++ **Open in editor**: Available for all views except Calendar (in Omnia 7.5 it can be available for Calendar views as well, see below).
 If this option is selected, a page link can be clicked to open the page in edit mode.
 This options was devolped with rollups for editors and authors in mind.
 Permissions apply, so if a user without any edit permissions for the page opens a page this way, nothing can be edited.
 + **Open in new tab**: If the link should be opened in a new tab (as opposed to in current window or dialog), select this option.
 + **Open page as a dialog**: If the page should be opened in a dialog instead for in a page (new or current), select this option.
 + **Padding**: Add some padding between the list and the block border, if needed.